arnaud-dezandee/packer-vagrant-box-gcs/README.md

 ## Authentication

 Authenticating with Google Cloud services requires at most one JSON file.
-Vagrant will look for credentials in the following places, preferring the first location found:
+Packer will look for credentials in the following places, preferring the first location found:

+1. An `account_file` option in your packer file.

-1. A JSON file (Service Account) whose path is specified by the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
+2. A JSON file (Service Account) whose path is specified by the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

-2. A JSON file in a location known to the `gcloud` command-line tool.
+3. A JSON file in a location known to the `gcloud` command-line tool.
     (`gcloud auth application-default login` creates it)

     On Windows, this is: